kopischke/alfred-pushdial/README.md

     `call` returns the first found of the home, work and mobile phone numbers for contacts whose name or company name matches the query.
 If you want to specifically target home, work or mobile numbers, `call`’s brethren `callh`, `callw` and `callm` will do your bidding.

-    Note the search is case sensitive if your query starts with an upper case letter, case agnostic if not (i.e. “Cool” finds “Liquid Coolants Ltd.”, but “Mancoolie”, while “cool” finds both).
+    Note the search is case sensitive if your query starts with an upper case letter, case agnostic if not (i.e. “Cool” finds “Liquid Coolants Ltd.”, but not “Mancoolie”, while “cool” finds both).

 ### Using it with text selected in OS X applications